decisionintelligence/Air-DualODE/README.md

 # Air-DualODE

-This repository contains the PyTorch implementation of our ICLR'25 paper, **“Air Quality Prediction with Physics-Informed Dual Neural ODEs in Open Systems.”** In this work, we introduce **Air-DualODE** for predicting air quality at both city and national levels.
+This repository contains the PyTorch implementation of our ICLR'25 paper, **“Air Quality Prediction with Physics-Guided Dual Neural ODEs in Open Systems.”** In this work, we introduce **Air-DualODE** for predicting air quality at both city and national levels.
 Our model is composed of three key components: **Physics Dynamics, Data-Driven Dynamics,** and **Dynamics Fusion.**

 🚩 News (2025.1) Air-DualODE has been accepted by ICLR 2025 (poster).